believemanasseh/audio-purifier-extension/README.md

 ## License

-The extension source code is licensed under the MIT License (see LICENSE.md).
+The extension source code is licensed under the MIT License (see LICENSE).